 Dr. Marian Nathan, professor of management, was named the recipient of the 2010 James A. Huston Award for Excellence in Scholarship, given annually to the professor who has made noteworthy scholarly contributions to his or her field of endeavor.
 Dr. Nathan has achieved a national reputation for her research on crisis management, organizational learning, and strategic planning in both profit and nonprofit organizations.
 A research colleague writes: “Her research is both academically insightful and highly practical, a relatively rare combination among scholars today.”

 Another research colleague explains that her work “brings in perspectives from sociology, psychology, and individual learning behavior to the arena of crisis management.”
 Her article in Futures is a pivotal piece in the field, connecting the theory of sense-making to crisis management.

 Nina Salmon, assistant professor of English, received the Elsie Ervin Bock Citizenship Award, given annually to honor a faculty colleague whose service exemplifies a high commitment to LC and the community.
 Salmon has been a member of the LC faculty since 1997.
-She holds an A.B. degree in communications and sociology from Randolph-Macon Woman’s College and an MEd in English education from Lynchburg College.
+She holds an A.B. degree in communications and sociology from Randolph-Macon Woman’s College and an MEd in English education from University of Lynchburg.